stormalf/chibicc/README.md

     openssl compile failed (due to extended assembly in macros not correctly managed by chibicc) vlc compile failed on VLC_WARN_CALL.
     curl 1 test failed (1474)
+    php-src compile but seems completely broken only 4 tests passed.

 ## projects compiled successfully with chibicc